Kristian-A/neuroevolution-car-navigation/README.md

 # Car Parking AI

-Unity/C# project built from scratch.
-Implements a genetic algorithm which teaches a neural network how to park a simulated vehicle.
-At first the vehicles go all over the place but as the neural networks continue to evolve the car movements become more accurate.
+Car Parking AI is a Unity/C# project featuring a Neural Network model built and trained from scratch using a Genetic Algorithm.
+The Genetic Algorithm spawns multiple randomly generated Neural Networks and by Darwinian Evolutionary Theory crosses best performing Neural Networks in order to produce one that finds a solution.

-### The scripts are located in Assets/Scripts
+### Source code: Assets/Scripts

-Course Work for obtaining Technical Diploma
+### AI scripts: Assets/Scripts/AI

-Feb 2020
+Course Work for obtaining Technical Highschool Diploma Feb 2020